AyushShri/You-Chat/README.md

 A group chat application where users can join the Public Chat Room and Instantly message friends online. (notifies disconnection).
+Offers Auto-Reconnection support.

 Built using socket.io which uses engine.io to establish connections in the presence of:
       --proxies and load balancers.